tools200ms/fileswipe/README.md

 **FilesWipe** is a set of Bash scripts developed to do a simple job:

-* removal of an old (backup) files
+* removal of an old (backup and other) files

-In the case of small databases it's OK to setup periodic database dumps.
+In the case of a small databases it's OK to set up periodic database dumps.
+So after all there is a list of files such as `backup-<dump date>_dbdump.sql.xz`.
-Also, it's good to keep versioning, thus usually such a backup is a set of files named `backup-<date>_dbdump.sql.xz` that are added on e.g. daily basis to a certain directory.

-But, to ensure that a data set is not growing 'limitlessly', there is the need for an old file removal.
+To ensure that a data set is not growing 'limitlessly', there is the need for an old file removal.
 Thus, **FilesWipe** has been developed, additionally it
 provides: